mrphatom/Anchr/README.md

 ## ⚠️ Before running against a real domain

-The SNS write path (V2 record format) is confirmed working via a real devnet transaction — but only the "create a fresh record" path has that confirmation.
-If a domain already has a record set, `writeIpfsRecord` falls back to an update path that hasn't been independently tested end-to-end.
-Test against a **devnet** domain first (set `ANCHR_SOLANA_RPC_URL` to `https://api.devnet.solana.com` in `.env`), and use `readIpfsRecord()` afterward to confirm the record actually landed correctly before trusting the CLI's own success message.
+Important limitation, confirmed via testing: `lib/sns.js` uses the SDK's **top-level** V2 record functions, which have no devnet override at all (same gap as `getRecordV2`'s missing cluster option) — attempting to run them against devnet fails with "program does not exist," since they're hardcoded to mainnet's program ID.
+This means **`lib/sns.js` cannot be devnet-tested directly.** The devnet confirmation we do have (see `CHANGELOG.md`) used `devnet.bindings` equivalents instead — that proves the underlying Name Service Program's create-then-update *pattern* works, not literally this file's own code path.

+Practical result: the create path is proven at the protocol level; the update-fallback in `writeIpfsRecord` has **no verification path available before mainnet** — you'll be testing it for real the first time you redeploy to a domain that already has a record set.
+Use `readIpfsRecord()` afterward to confirm it landed correctly.

 ## Relative asset paths (important)